After Bone Grafting

 Following the second post-operative day, gentle rinsing should be performed but not too vigorously as you can again disturb some of the bone graft granules.
 If a partial denture or a flipper was placed in your mouth, you may have to see your restorative dentist to have it adjusted and learn how to remove and replace it appropriately.

 It is our desire that your recovery be as smooth and pleasant as possible.
-Following these instructions will assist you, but if you have questions about your progress, please call the office at Salem Office Phone Number 503-581-0223.
+Following these instructions will assist you, but if you have questions about your progress, please call the office at Oral Surgery Office in Salem Phone Number 503-581-0223.